dancer1325/vuejs-docs-v3/src/guide/introduction.md

     - Jamstack / Static Site Generation (SSG)
     - Targeting desktop, mobile, WebGL, and even the terminal

-Despite the flexibility, the core knowledge about how Vue works is shared across all these use cases.
-Even if you are just a beginner now, the knowledge gained along the way will stay useful as you grow to tackle more ambitious goals in the future.
-If you are a veteran, you can pick the optimal way to leverage Vue based on the problems you are trying to solve, while retaining the same productivity.
-This is why we call Vue "The Progressive Framework": it's a framework that can grow with you and adapt to your needs.
+Despite the flexibility, the core knowledge about how Vue works is shared across all these use cases Even if you are just a beginner now, the knowledge gained along the way will stay useful as you grow to tackle more ambitious goals in the future
+* If you are a veteran, you can pick the optimal way to leverage Vue based on the problems you are trying to solve, while retaining the same productivity
+* This is why we call Vue "The Progressive Framework": it's a framework that can grow with you and adapt to your needs.

+## Modes
+### HTML-mode

-## Single-File Components {#single-file-components}
+### Single-File Components {#single-file-components}

 - **Single-File Component** (**SFC**) OR `*.vue` files
   - == HTML-like file format